Table of Contents

 Uber is widely regarded as the first ridesharing app, started all the way back in 2009 and is well known as the biggest ride-sharing company too.
 It should come as no surprise that Uber has revolutionised both the sharing economy and the gig economy, and is seen as a leader in the space.
 Even amongst non-rideshare users, their brand awareness was the highest, with 85% of people still saying they had heard of Uber.
 Uber’s pros over other rideshare companies are primarily the ease of use of the app, the variety of different options available, the transparent pricing and the availability of drivers.
 Cons include the claims of poor treatment of drivers, murky insurance coverage and poor customer service.

 In the United States, Lyft is Uber’s biggest competitor.
-In our survey, 95% of common rideshare users had tried out Uber, with 71% having used Lyft before.
+Unfortunately, Lyft is often always regarded as the second best option to Uber.
+In our survey, for example, 95% of common rideshare users had tried out Uber, with 71% having used Lyft before.
 When it was first created in 2012, Lyft was made to be a more affordable solution for the everyday person, whereas Uber was considered a more luxurious option.
 Lyft has a much less global presence but is available in more than 600 cities across the U.S. They are a good choice for environmentally conscious riders and cost-savvy riders, or just those looking for an alternative to Uber.
 However, they also have a form of surge pricing and have also been accused of underpaying drivers.

 Is Uber or Lyft cheaper?